-In casual American English, "He is still learning to drive" sounds like "hee ihz STIHL LUR-nuhng tuh DRAHYV".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "He is still learning to drive" as "hee ihz STIHL LUR-nuhng tuh DRAHYV" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drive, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.